 Walmart’s Wirkin: Is It Crossing the Line of Fashion Imitation?

-Birkin bag is used for illustration purposes
+Hermès Birkin bag shown for illustration purposes in context of Walmart’s “Wirkin” lookalike.

 Wirkin: A Similar Look for Less